davideme/PromiseKit/README.markdown

 * Exceptions are not caught
 * iOS 7.0 minimum deployment target, OS X minimum is 10.9, but PMK1.5 still works for earlier
 * Promises can bridge between Swift and objc.
 Still different objects though (so Swift promises can be generic)
+* You can't @import PromiseKit; or at least you don't get all the functions that way.

 2 vs 1 RATIONALEs
 =================